Behind the Scenes of Insperity: Annual Sales Conference 2018 Infographic

 One of the main reasons not to immediately scale up corporate events during growth is the questionable appeal of huge halls and long presentations.
 Attendees initially wowed by the sheer scale of an enormous venue may soon find the event impersonal and overwhelming.
 Event Marketer suggests that the TED talk model, designed to encourage snappier and more intimate communications, is having an influence on keynote planning.

 When your business model thrives on one-on-one connections – especially with high-level executives – a larger, broader list of attendees can be counterproductive.
 Companies may have more success with a smaller, more exclusive conference, potentially using a relatively high attendance fee and selective invitations to ensure that only serious prospects make the trip.
 For example, Cyber Reason launched DEEP in 2018, consciously keeping the event at only 300 attendees that were hyper-focused on industry experts within the security field.

 These small gatherings can even reach an audience beyond the walls of the venue, using the streaming-focused model described above.
 Executives’ short presentations can become valuable on-demand marketing collateral, having already reached a hand-picked audience in person.

 When your organization’s branding and business model thrives on a large scale, however, large events remain a viable option.
 A company hoping to make an impact on a huge group of professionals or debut a new product with wide appeal may thrive among the flash of a big convention center.
 That said, if your business decides to go big, it mustn’t lose sight of the need for meticulous planning and high production values.
-Technical or organizational failures will still be felt at a large venue.
+Technical or logistical failures will still be felt at a large venue.

 Being true to your base also means giving them the insight they crave – even if it means bringing in speakers from outside of your company.
 These could be key customers or thought leaders in the space.
 Too often, growing companies lean heavily on their own staff when booking event speakers, turning what could have been an opportunity to showcase broader industry relevance into a glorified sales presentation.
 Audiences tend to reject this kind of self-reflective talent booking, and it can quickly become self-indulgent.

 A good rule of thumb is to think long and hard before allowing any employee beyond your CEO, and possibly CTO or Head of Product Development, to see the main stage.
 While many companies may feel reflexively uncomfortable ceding some of the spotlight to outside parties, this actually goes a long way towards building authority and trust, as well as diffusing the feeling of being “sold to.”
 If audiences want the sales pitch, they know where to go.
-More and more, people attending events want to be entertained and enlightened.

 Are you thinking about your 2018 sales meeting?